AhmedHussain007/AhmedHussain007/README.md

 - 🤖 Product Recommender – Hybrid system using FOL + vector similarity, refined by Gemini LLM for final product suggestions.

+- 🌐 Developed a Machine Translation project from Dutch to English.

 ---

 ### 🎓 Courses